retro16/acsi2stm/doc/firmware.md

 ### Needed hardware

-* An ACSI2STM unit flashed with the previous version of the firmware
+* Two ACSI2STM units flashed with the previous version of the firmware
-* A secondary ACSI2STM unit with the latest firmware and strict mode jumper set
+  * The secondary unit needs to have the `ID_SHIFT` jumper set to 3-5
 * 1 empty FAT32 card
 * 1 empty ExFAT card
 * 1 unformatted SD card (no partition table)